-A simple, spectacular 5-minute appetizer made with fresh figs, salty goat cheese and maple walnuts.
+A simple, spectacular 5-minute appetizer made with fresh figs, goat cheese and maple walnuts.
 Sweet and salty!
 Wondering how to tell if a fig is ripe?

-Is there anything as luscious as fresh figs?
-Their flavour and texture are unique.
-Smooth skin and sweet chewy flesh make fresh summer figs something to seek out and enjoy during their short season.
+There is nothing quite like the unique flavour and texture of fresh figs. Smooth skin and sweet chewy flesh make fresh summer figs something to seek out and enjoy during their short season.
 And when topped with a dollop of salty goat cheese and sweet maple-glazed walnuts, their distinctive flavour is enhanced even more.

 How do you know if figs are ripe?